with Americans and Canadians

 Use the utensils

 provided to pick up food such as rolls in the queue, not your hands.

-Support this style of dining by consuming all or most of
+Support this style of dining, which can be healthier than fast food dining, by consuming all or most of

 what you select, and do not remove food from the premises, which

 When invited to a home to dine, which happens

 more frequently in Canada and the States than in many countries,